temporalio/documentation/docs-src/cloud/terraform-provider.md

 **How do I validate the creation of the Namespace?**

 Validate the creation of your Namespace through the Terraform provider.
+To validate see your Namespace in the Cloud UI or through the `tcld namespace get` command.
-To validate, run the `tcld namespace get` command and pass in your [Cloud Namespace Name](/cloud/namespaces#temporal-cloud-namespace-name) and [Cloud Account Id](/cloud/namespaces#temporal-cloud-account-id):
+Run the `tcld namespace get` command and pass in your [Cloud Namespace Name](/cloud/namespaces#temporal-cloud-namespace-name) and [Cloud Account Id](/cloud/namespaces#temporal-cloud-account-id):

 ```bash
 tcld namespace get -n "<yournamespace>.<youraccountid>"